rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ;; ...
 ```

 A nice feature of Clojure is that interop with the host language is easy.
-The `base64-encode` function is a thin wrapper over Java's `Base64.Encoder`:
+The `base64-encode` function is just a thin wrapper over Java's `Base64.Encoder`:

 ```clojure
 ;; src/acme/util.clj